 For SNEMA yellowtail flounder, since the 1990s estimated survival deviations were predominantly negative, and M deviations were mostly positive.
 Ignoring these trends in productivity may result in biased estimates of BRPs in recent decades.
 Furthermore, treating survival or M deviations as uncorrelated in time neglects to propagate productivity changes in short-term projections.
 Whereas calculating dynamic BRPs seems to be more appropriate, it poses a challenge to management because an assumption regarding how survival or M deviations are attributed to fishing mortality, natural mortality, and migration is required.
 These three processes are generally confounded in stock assessment models, which means that it is difficult, if possible, to partition their influences on the estimates of population attributes including survival.
 We recommend future research exploring their relative performance when coupled with management procedures and different parameterizations of time-variation in survival and M.

 Care should be taken when interpreting the main findings found in this study.
 First, survival of the plus-group is not strictly survival.
-This matters because including the 2D AR(1) smoother on survival estimated increased survival of the plus-group, which resulted in higher short-term forecasts of SSB relative to models with independent survival deviations or 2D AR(1) deviations on M. Second, population dynamics in the 3 year projection time period were predicted by fixing F = 0, and non-zero catches will almost certainly occur.
+This matters because including the 2D AR(1) smoother on survival estimated increased survival of the plus-group, which resulted in higher short-term forecasts of SSB relative to models with independent survival deviations or 2D AR(1) deviations on M. Second, population dynamics in the 3-year projection time period were predicted by fixing F = 0, and non-zero catches will almost certainly occur.
 Last, all the conclusions made in this study are species-specific.
 For example, the relative importance of the recruitment covariate, deviations in survival versus M, and 2D AR(1) smoother to SSB prediction is highly dependent upon the parameters (e.g., age at maturity, longevity, selectivity and weight-at-age) that influence the age structure and life history of the stock.
 Generally speaking, the 2D AR(1) smoother can directly impact the predicted numbers at all ages, and thereby, is expected to be more important to near-term SSB prediction for late-matured and long-lived fish stocks.
 On the other hand, a recruitment covariate can only directly impact near-term predictions of recruitment.
 For late-matured and long-lived fish stocks, the covariate-induced change in recruitment prediction is not able to propagate to most of the mature age classes, and therefore will not appreciably impact SSB predictions in the near-term.